UriShX/esp32_web-ble_wifi_config/README.md

 * Expand usability.
 That is probably the most important of all - keep current usability, while adding features such as:
     * Getting connection status from device via notification.
     * Getting a list of SSIDs seen by device.
+    * Setting up a device password and authentication scheme, so not everyone can get to the device and read passwords stored on it.
 ### Further goals:
 * Create different configurations based on connection method:
     1. Replace Knockout with Vue?
 Whatever works for getting the app to compile as native iOS & Android apps.
     2. Replace Bootsrap 4 with a lighter CSS framework, so that app can be embedded in the device, and be used as captive portal for WiFi configuration (without BLE).